-At University of Tennessee Southern, we know how important it is for students to be actively engaged in campus life and in our surrounding community.
-Student Affairs staff is happy to help you find the clubs and organizations that are the best fit for you.
+At the University of Tennessee Southern, we know how important it is for students to be actively engaged in campus life and our surrounding community.
+Student Affairs staff is happy to help you find the clubs and organizations that best fit you.
 Whether you choose to be an active member or accept a leadership position, your contributions will be invaluable to the organizations you join.

 Starting A Registered Organization

 The following procedure must be used for groups seeking recognition as The University of Tennessee Southern organizations:

 To start a student organization: Registered Student Organization Application should include the following:

 - Complete and submit the Student Organization Registration and Renewal form.

 - the purpose of the club and the types of proposed activities;

 - a Constitution (which should include name, purpose, meetings, officers, and terms, rules of membership, and other information deemed relevant to the operation of the organization);